faircloth-lab/protocols/protocols-computer/analysis/analysis-cactus.rst

    .. image:: /images/amazon-ec2-add-pubkey.png

 #.
-Now, we need to install all the software needed to run Cactus_.
+Now, we need to install the software needed to run Cactus_ on our *local* machine (@local).
 We're going to do that in a conda_ environment, because we use conda_ all the time and it's pretty easy to create new/test environments.
+You can also use virtualenv.
 FYI, this differs a little from the cactus_ website.
 Go ahead and setup the environment and install some needed stuff:

    .. code-block:: bash

-    # make the conda environment, installing awscli and python 2
+    # make the conda environment with python 3.6 as default
     conda create -n cactus python=3.6 awscli

     # activate the environment
     conda activate cactus

+    # toil 3.24.0 seems to have problems on AWS, so install 4.1.0
+    pip install "toil[aws]"

+    # check the cactus repository out to some location on @local
+    git clone https://github.com/comparativegenomicstoolkit/cactus.git --recursive && cd cactus

+    # checkout a specific tag (e.g. v1.0.0) if so desired
+    git checkout v1.0.0

-    # install toil
+    # install cactus
-    pip install --upgrade "toil[aws]"
+    pip install --upgrade .

-#.
-Finally, we need to place our AWS credentials in two places.
-Ensure you are in the ``cactus`` environment just created

 #.
 Run the AWS configuration utility and follow the instructions and enter the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` when prompted.
 Also enter the relevant zone in which you want to run your EC2 instances: